-13.6 Upload per e-mail
+13.5 Upload per e-mail

-Sending plain text messages plus attached documents per e-mail to a BSCW folder is an alternative to the conventional BSCW upload via BSCW's Web-based interface by invoking File New Document.
+Sending plain text messages plus attached documents per e-mail to a BSCW folder is an alternative to the conventional BSCW upload via drag & drop or by invoking File New Document.

 Please note that the e-mail upload feature has to be explicitly enabled and configured by your BSCW server administrator.
 For security reasons, the standard BSCW installation routines do not enable e-mail upload.